Taekkyon: Uniform

-Historical records on Taekkyon and street fighting
+Historical records on Taekkyon, along with Subak and street fighting

 Medieval records mention that several street fighting games and techniques existed in Korea at the time, up until the twentieth century.
-Due to the elite's scorn and contempt for martial activities, Taekkyon came to be perceived as a fighting method for thugs and sometimes confused with such disciplines: Sibak (시박), Pyeonssaum (편싸움), Nalparam (날파람), Nanjanbaksi (난잔박시), Taegyeok (태격).
+Due to the elite's scorn and contempt for martial activities, Martial arts like Taekkyon, along with Subak, came to be perceived as a fighting method for thugs and sometimes confused with such disciplines: Sibak (시박), Pyeonssaum (편싸움), Nalparam (날파람), Nanjanbaksi (난잔박시), Taegyeok (태격).
 Some barehand techniques for street fighting are currently taught as part of the curriculum of the three modern schools as part of the yetbeop Taekkyon or "old style Taekkyon".